-Dog with bad odor that persists may be an indication that your dog has a health problem or is not getting enough nutrients from his food.
+Dog odor that persists may be an indication that your dog has a health problem or is not getting enough nutrients from his food.

 However, we don't have to live with bad odor from our dogs.
 Identifying the cause of the odor and finding remedies to eliminate the cause is the best way to deal with this smelly problem.